The 3 C's

-One of the greatest tools in the tool belt; The 3 C’s are used in the interview process to vet all applicants.
+The 3 C’s are used in the interview process to vet all applicants.
 The ideal WRS employee is a man or woman of character who knows how to do their job and can get along with people.
-It is WRS’s winning combination.
+It’s our winning combination.

 Part 1 – New Hire Training – 16 Hours.
 (Complete list of new hire training topics available upon request)